Mutancho/virtual-wallet/README.md

     - `STRIPE_SECRET_KEY` and `STRIPE_PUBLIC_KEY`= Your secret and public keys for the Stripe API.
 You will get these from your Stripe account.
     - `BASE_URL`= The base URL of your application, for instance `http://127.0.0.1:8000`.
     - `CHAT_PROJECT_ID` and `CHAT_PRIVATE_KEY`= Your project ID and private key for the Chat Engine.
 You will get these from your Chat Engine account.

+   Navigate to the root folder and create a file named `mariadb.env`.
+This file will hold environment variables specific to your MariaDB container setup:

+   - `MYSQL_ROOT_PASSWORD`: The password for the root user of your MariaDB instance.
+Ensure this is a strong, unique password.
+   - `MYSQL_DATABASE`: The name of the database that MariaDB will initially create upon container startup.
+This should ideally match the `DATABASE_NAME` from the `.env` file in the `backend/config` directory.

 5. **In terminal, within the root directory of main.py use to run the backend server "uvicorn main:app --reload"**